 Advertised roles on-line and using the Internet

 Benefits: An excellent source of company information, some job opportunities are posted on company websites and job boards.
-The Internet will provide a flavour for industry trends and movements within organizations.
+The Internet will provide a flavour for industry trends and movements within organisations.

 Responding to Advertised Roles on-line and in print media